 The review of land-use history shows that the tradition of tilling small plots of land was dominant in the Dnister region during at least the two last centuries.
-This tradition can be explained with the historical and the psychological peculiarity of the local population.
-One can presume that landuse on small holdings will be prefered by peasants in the Carpathians also in future.
-Such landuse can provide production of ecological food and combined with agrotourism form a new economical perspective for the population.
+This tradition can be explained by the historical and psychological peculiarity of the local population.
+One can presume that land use on small holdings will be preferred by peasants in the Carpathians in the future.
+Such land use can provide the production of ecological food and combined with agrotourism form a new economic perspective for the population.

 Budzynovskyi V. (1894).
 Agrarni vidnosyny Halychyny.
 Lviv. – (In Ukrainian)- The agrian relations of Galicia.
 Lviv.

 Budzynovskyi V. (1896).
 Rilnycha produktsia u vskhidniy Halychymi i na Bukovyni.
 Chernivtsi. – (In Ukrainian)- The Agricultural production in Eastern Galicia and in Bukovina.
 Chernivtsi.

 Goldenstein I.I.
 (1940).
 Agrarnyie otnonoshenia v byvshey Polshe, Zapadnoy Ukrainie i Zapadnoy Belorussii.
 Moskva. – (In Russian) – Agrarian relations in former Poland, West Ukraine and West Belorussia.
 Moscow.